ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >
 > *Address classes are used when the consumer needs to use a
 > non-default instruction when applying the value of the location.
 For
-> example: an Address class can also be used in the case of tagged
+> example: an Address class can be used in the case of tagged pointer
-> pointer where a a special HW instruction must be used to access the
+> where a a special HW instruction must be used to access the address
-> address within a location.*
+> within a location.*

 > Any debugging information entry representing a pointer or
 > reference type may also have a `DW_AT_address_space` attribute,